inference-ai-course/Jacob/RAG PDF Agent/README.md

 ```

 ## Using the agent
-Run this command to initialize the database
+Run these commands to query responses to the agent
 ```bash
 python main.py --ingest
 python main.py --response "your question"